Karanstr/lilypads/README.md

 # vec_mem_heap
 An unfinished and probably bad memory allocator wrapped in Rust's Vec because I don't know how to handle raw memory yet.
-Expect documentation to come over the next few days.
+Documentation was a bit speedran, expect stuff like use examples to be added as I feel like it.
-There should be two major reworks before this project is considered 'complete'.
+There should be two major reworks before this project is considered 'complete' (unless I think of more):
 - Removing the middle man (Vec<>) and handling memory management directly.
 - Adding multiple 'buckets' to hold data of different sizes to minimize fragmentation.